R8407/Obsidian-extension/README.md

 Moving to and fro in tabs and programs was tideous so I decided to crete a solution resulting to this.

 As a result, some of the details (such as IP address, Port numbers, directories) are static which can be modified as suited.

+Offers features
+1. query from obsidian directly
+2. export files from client to obsidian
+3. Write directly into obsidian

+NB: after ecport or write, use <X-obsidian.py reload > to refresh the database